secretstartups/handbook/people-group/performance-assessments-and-succession-planning/index.html.md

 ### Performance / Potential Communication FAQs:
 * **Q:** “Can my performance factor be changed?”
 * **A:** At this point, the performance factor cannot be changed.
-You should work with your manager to develop a plan to change performance factor ratings in future programs.
+You should work with your manager to develop a plan to develop your performance for future assessments.
 We plan to evaluate performance factors every 6 months.
 * **Q:** “Does this mean I am getting an X% increase in the upcoming Annual Salary Review?”
 * **A:** The performance factor will be one of the factors that will be considered in for the [Annual Compensation review](/handbook/total-rewards/compensation/compensation-review-cycle/#annual-compensation-review).
 The recommended increases displayed in the handbook are there to ensure company wide consistency.
 The factors that will be taken into account for the Annual Compensation review are:
     * Your hire date (new hires hired after October 31st are ineligible for compensation review)